 The main system for diagnosing moles is the result of an examination with digital equipment.

-• The procedure is called epiluminescent video dermatoscopy.
-The device enlarges the nevus up to 200 times, which allows you to take a detailed photo of the tissues of the mole.
-Based on this examination, the state of the nevus is compared during the subsequent examination with the result of the previous one.
+• The procedure is called epiluminescence videodermatoscopy.
+The device enlarges the nevus up to two hundred times its size, which allows you to take a detailed photo of the mole tissue.
+Based on this examination, the condition of the nevus during the subsequent examination is compared with the result of the previous one.
 This allows you to monitor the dynamics of its changes.

-• The definition according to the ABCDE formula complements and refines the survey.
+• The determination using the ABCDE formula complements and clarifies the examination.

 • In addition, a histological examination of dangerous moles is carried out.
-If the mole was removed, the histology of the material is done without fail.
+If a mole has been removed, histology of the material is required.
 Next, doctors determine the course of treatment for the patient and decide what to do if the histology is positive.
 As a rule, additional examinations of the lungs, liver and other organs are prescribed.
 For example, a brain scan if the tumor is located on the head.
-The oral cavity and nearby organs are examined for melanoma on the lips, photos of such dangerous moles can be seen on the Internet.
+The oral cavity and nearby organs are examined for melanoma on the lips; photos of such dangerous moles can be seen on the Internet.

 Signs of melanoma

-Symptoms of melanoma are pronounced and hidden, signs are primary and secondary.
+Symptoms of melanoma can be expressed and hidden, signs are primary and secondary.

-• Among the first signals are a change in the shape, size and color of the nevus, as well as unpleasant sensations in the area of the mole - itching, bleeding, roughness, burning, swelling of the surrounding area, the appearance of new pigments around the nevus.
+• Among the first signals are changes in the shape, size and color of the nevus, as well as discomfort in the area of the mole - itching, bleeding, roughness, burning, swelling of the surrounding area, the appearance of new pigments around the nevus.

-• Secondary signs are more serious.
+• Secondary symptoms are more serious.
 This is the appearance of bleeding from a mole and pain.

-• Metastasizing melanoma is characterized by the appearance of a cough, subcutaneous nodes and seals, enlarged lymph nodes, violations of the integrity of the skin in different places.
+• Metastatic melanoma is characterized by the appearance of cough, subcutaneous nodes and indurations, enlarged lymph nodes, and violations of the integrity of the skin in different places.

-Is it dangerous to have moles during pregnancy?
+Is the appearance of moles dangerous during pregnancy?

 What does a mole on a man’s right shoulder mean?
 Find out here.